Skip to main content

 Memorable pictures — and other fun back-to-school ideas — made easy

 The start of the school year is almost upon us, and the first day back is an important milestone to mark.
-I’ve collected seven simple first day of school ideas to capture all the joys of your kid's first day, because they’re only little once.
-Whether your child is staring first grade or Freshman year, it's never too late to start!
+I’ve collected ten simple first day of school ideas to capture all the joys (and sometimes sorrows) of your kid’s first day, because they’re only little once.
+Whether your child is starting first grade or freshman year, it’s never too late to start!

 Interview your child.